tauri-apps/plugins-workspace/plugins/fs/permissions/autogenerated/reference.md

 |`deny-write-file`|Denies the write_file command without any pre-configured scope.|
 |`allow-write-text-file`|Enables the write_text_file command without any pre-configured scope.|
 |`deny-write-text-file`|Denies the write_text_file command without any pre-configured scope.|
-|`default`|# Tauri `fs` default permissions

-This configuration file defines the default permissions granted to the filesystem.
+|`create-app-specific-dirs`|This permissions allows to create the application specific directories.
+|
+|`default`|This set of permissions describes the what kind of
+file system access the `fs` plugin has enabled or denied by default.

-### Granted Permissions
+#### Granted Permissions

-This default permission set enables all read-related commands and allows access to the `$APP` folder and sub directories created in it.
+This default permission set enables read access to the application specific directories (AppConfig, AppData, AppLocalData, AppCache, AppLog) and all files and sub directories created in it.
-The location of the `$APP` folder depends on the operating system, where the application is run.
+The location of these directories depends on the operating system, where the application is run.

-In general the `$APP` folder needs to be manually created by the application at runtime, before accessing files or folders in it is possible.
+In general these directories need to be manually created by the application at runtime, before accessing files or folders in it is possible.

+Therefore, it is also allowed to create all of these folders via the `mkdir` command.

-### Denied Permissions
+#### Denied Permissions

 This default permission set prevents access to critical components of the Tauri application by default.